G29T/Item-Manager/README.md

 It configures the dialog with a minimum width of 400 pixels and passes the item data along with a title for the dialog.
 When the dialog is closed, it restores focus to the element that was focused before the dialog was opened, ensuring a better user experience, particularly for users relying on assistive technologies.

-#### Accessibility Considerations

 When the dialog is opened, aria-hidden="true" is added to the app-root element to prevent background content from being accessible to assistive technologies.
 This improves accessibility by focusing user attention on the dialog content.

 ### Future Work

 - Currently, when a user selects a value from any sort or filter, the selection remains the same (and the new items will be sorted accordingly) even when the user changes.
 As future work, it is recommended that these fields refresh when a new user is selected.
-This improvement will enhance the user experience by ensuring that filters and sorts are contextually relevant to the current user's data.
+However, the actions of sorting and filtering are functioning correctly.
 - Work more on responsiveness and UI.
 - It could be beneficial for both the Items Container and History Container to have fixed sizes on large screens, with a scrolling functionality to enhance user experience.
 - There is ongoing work to improve accessibility within the Proposal Dialog, including adjustments to text sizes and other UI elements.